dxc-technology/about-devops-dojo/blog/_posts/2020-10-04-vsm-and-kaizen-modules-added.md

+---
+title: "🐱‍👤 VSM and Kaizen Modules Added"
+layout: article
+categories: blog
+published: true
+description: "Online DevOps Dojo is an immersive learning experience with a fictitious team and a set of hands-on labs running in the browser."
+excerpt: "We are pleased to announce we have added Value Stream Mapping and DevOps Kaizen modules to the Online DevOps Dojo."
+tags: [devops, learning]
+---

 Following the positive community reaction to the launch of the Online DevOps Dojo, we are pleased to announce we have added two more modules to the dojo:

 * Value Stream Mapping